How to make a passive income with a blog

 Posted on

 I’ve been pretty fortunate to have my passion for writing blogs about making money online, money-saving tips, family finance and WFH advice result in a full-time income.
 One of my favourite ways to make money from my blog and one I hope to increase is via passive income.
 Passive income is a source of income that continues even after the original work is completed and requires little activity, or none, to keep it coming.
-However, passive income didn’t just fall into my lap; I had to invest my time and effort into building my brand and being ready to monetize successfully.
+However, passive income didn’t just fall into my lap; I had to invest my time and effort into building my brand and being ready to monetise successfully.

-If you’ve worked to shape your brand, grow your traffic, and produce a quality website, then monetizing is the next logical step.
+If you’ve worked to shape your brand, grow your traffic, and produce a quality website, then monetising is the next logical step.
 No one method is a get-rich-quick scheme, and some do require a little effort, but all can put money in your pocket!

 Here are several ways you can earn passive income from your blog.